 During the program you will be mentored and evaluated in key areas.
 If you need to increase your competencies in any area we may recommend extra resources outside of the training.

 EAL is becoming more widely used and efficacious across several disciplines.
 You will be learning best practices to add to your own practice, or embark on a new career path.
 EAL is being used with substance abuse, the military, medical students, trauma, illness, loss and injury recovery, couples and individual therapy.

 Facilitator training reflects a standard of excellence in the field of EAL.
 It builds trust and recognition with clients and will increase the marketability of your own EAL program.

 Supervision and Post-Program Support

 Upon completing the training program you will be required to assist in a workshop, and then be supervised while facilitating a workshop to complete your certification training requirements.

 Participants will receive ongoing mentoring as needed as needed both throughout the program.

 The training is an in-depth program which will be taught over one year.
-It consists of 20 days of on-site instruction spread over five sessions.
+It consists of on-site instruction and experiential learning spread over six sessions.

-The training will be split into five 4-day sessions every two months.
-Training sessions will meet Thursday-Sundays at the Horselink ranch in Bastrop.
+The training will be split into six 3-day sessions every two to three months.
+Training sessions will meet Thursday- Saturday at the Horselink ranch in Bastrop.
 Please note the last module only will meet Friday-Sunday.